userdw/Arduino_Maker_Kit/05_Ambient_Light_Monitoring/README.md

 # [ENGLISH] Project 5: Ambient Light Monitoring
 Through this project you will be introduced to the usage of Light Dependent Resistor (LDR) to estimate the ambient light surrounding the system.
-This kind of system will be found in outdoor lighting or even in our smartphone to control screen brightness.
+This kind of system mostly found in outdoor lighting or even in our smartphone to control screen brightness.
 The system in this project will detect the level of ambient light.
 When the ambient light gets brighter, the LED brightness will increase.
 On the contrary, when the ambient light gets dimmer, the LED brightness will decrease.

 <img src="/images/Ambient_Light_Monitoring.png" height="400">